usmanyaqoob49/scratch_gpt/readme.md

 # scratch gpt
 I tried my best to do functional coding so that anyone can use this project for their usecase by using their own datasets.
 I tired my best to keep it clean but I would love to see it more improved :)

-Everything is written using python and pytorch.
+Everything is written using python and pytorch, no libraries or stuff.
+I tried to code everything from scratch.

 Project Directory details: